anon-blue/anon.blue/README.txt

-feeling that night bringshhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh This is the empty feeling th at nihi how are you doing tonight friends i dont know waht i am typing but i am tying anyways tittes hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhHe looked over thy edge and said "it's just the parasites that a re causing your suicidal thoughts...just the parasites and nothing more" hIn the lane, snow is glistenin' I said hey, hey hey, I said hey,Whats going on?!h
+feeling that night bringshhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh This is the empty feeling th at nihi how are you doing tonight friends i dont know waht i am typing but i am tying anyways tittes hhhhhhhhhhh That's the sound of the police.
+Woop, woop, tha t's the sound of the beast.hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh hhhhhhhhhhhhhhhhHe looked over thy edge and said "it's just the parasites that a re causing your suicidal thoughts...just the parasites and nothing more" hIn the lane, snow is glistenin' I said hey, hey hey, I said hey,Whats going on?!h
                                                                        hhhh
-h
+Im gay sp o

                             this is the empty feeling thiI'm te one
 THE MEANING OF LIFE IS ALWAYS HAVING SOMETHING TO LOOK FORWARD OTO